yeta1990/born2beroot-guide/README.md

 ```
 adduser albgarci user42
 ```
-to check if albgarci is in
+to check if albgarci is in user42 group
 ```
 getent group | grep user42
 groups albgarci